2018 Farm Bill Advocacy Needed

-All Hands on Deck in September to Make 2018 Farm Bill Conservation Measures as Grasslands-Friendly as Possible
+All Hands on Deck to Make 2018 Farm Bill Conservation Measures as Grasslands-Friendly as Possible

 Many thanks to all who advocated for strong conservation measures in the House and then the Senate versions of the 2018 Farm Bill this past spring.
 Now, we need your help again!

 The U.S. Senate and House have voted to send their respective versions of the Farm Bill to conference and announced their conferees (47 in the House and 9 in the Senate).
 Conferees will be crafting a final Farm Bill, drawing upon the House and Senate versions.